 The nature of your inquiry and the information you have provided require that we respond with a GIL.
 In your letter you have stated and made inquiry as follows:

-Please review the enclosed product labels for the item listed below and provide us with a determination of sales taxability in your state.
-Please note that this product is categorized as whole foods.
+Please review the attached product label for the items listed below and provide us with a determination of sales taxability in your state.
+Please note that these products are categorized as whole foods.

 Product: PRODUCT